vishwacsena/composer-managed-lab/03-actions_http.md

    ![](./assets/03/ifelse.png)

-7. Now, in the `false` branch, use the "+" button, then select `Send Messages >`, then `Send an activity`
+7. Now, in the `false` branch, use the "+" button, then select `Send a response`

    Set the text of the message to:

       `I got an error: {dialog.api_response.content.message}`

 8. To be safe, let's clean up the invalid value which otherwise would persist.
-Use the "+", select `Memory Manipulation >`, then select `Delete a property`
+Use the "+", select `Manage properties >`, then select `Delete a property`

    Set the property to: